puppetlabs/puppetlabs-apache/README.md

   Defaults to the Apache log directory (Redhat: `/var/log/httpd`,  Debian: `/var/log/apache2`).

-* `audit_log_releavant_status`: Configures which response status code is to be considered relevant for the purpose of audit logging.
+* `audit_log_relevant_status`: Configures which response status code is to be considered relevant for the purpose of audit logging.

   Default: '^(?:5|4(?!04))'.